cjfujiwara/labjack/README.md

 /Vortex [Locking of Vortex using Wavemeter](temperature-humidity/README.md) - last used for PA experiment (2022/2023)

 /cavity_lock ["Locking" of ECDL via Cavity](temperature-humidity/README.md) - last used for p-wave experiment (2021)

-### HVAC Monitoring
-We use a labjack in conjunction with EL-1050
-: temperature and humidity
-Flow rate Monitoring
-magnet temperature monitoring
-general purpose oscilloscope
-CATs
-QPD
-cavity stabilization lock
-locking the Vortex laser using an absolute frequency reference (Vutha wavemeter) stabilization of external magnetic fields